-Taxis, New Brunswick Robinet was part of a group of 16 aircraft that departed for Taxis airstrip, near Boisetown, a location where the pilots and crew good partake in many recreational pursuits.
+Robinet was part of a group of 16 aircraft that departed for Taxes airstrip, near Boisetown, a location where the pilots and crew could partake in many recreational pursuits.
 The Chief pilot was P.E.
 Buckley, who ran a small operation out of Mesa, Arizona.
 Robinet spends several pages relating stories of that period, too long and involved to describe here, so you will just have to order the book and read them yourself!

-Other N.B. accidents On June 15, John A. Meaders was piloting N4825V for West Coast Air Services when the engine failed and he was forced to make a landing in unfavourable terrain 1.5 northwest of Rosehill airstrip.
+On June 15, John A. Meaders was piloting N4825V for West Coast Air Service when the engine failed and he was forced to make a landing in unfavourable terrain 1.5 northwest of Rosehill airstrip.
 The damage was substantial but Meaders was not injured (DOT card).

-DDT on 446,000 acres were treated by 32 Stearman [Webb et al. 1961; Blais et al. in Prebble 1975] in this third consecutive years of operations in Quebec.
+DDT on 446,000 acres were treated by 32 Stearman [Webb et al. 1961; Blais et al. in Prebble 1975] in this third consecutive year of operations in Quebec.
+The operation was sponsored by the Quebec Forest Industries Association Limited (Q.F.I.A.) and the cost was shared jointly by the Provincial government and the participating companies.
+Budworm populations were generally higher in 1956 than in 1955.
+Emergence was later and development more retarded than in 1956.
 Regions treated were again the Lower St. Lawrence and the Gaspé Peninsula, based on the 1955 operations.
 Airstrips used were Patapedia, Cap Chat and Farm Lake (Webb et al. 1961), and Nouvelle.
-Spraying began June 18 and was completed July 1, areas at lower elevations were treated first.
+Spraying began June 18 and was completed July 1; areas at lower elevations were treated first.
 Treating of these areas will continue in 1957.

 Wheeler Airlines CF-EQU piloted by Michael Gordy crashed July 3 near Riviere du Loup.
 The pilot had misjudged his approach to a small turf field and undershot the landing area, nosing over in a ditch.
 Damage was minor and no injuries occurred (DOT card).

-Experimental spray for Black-headed Budworm in northern Vancouver Island sprayed by one Stearman from Skyway Air Services in June.
+Experimental spray for Black-headed Budworm in northern Vancouver Island was conducted by one Stearman from Skyway Air Services in June.
 [Lejeune in Prebble 1975]